lvtrinh/FYRE/README.md

 | 2.
 If you want to refresh data across multiple devices, you must log out and then log back in to see the receipt added from the other device |

 #### Notes
-Please do not remove the fyretest1@gmail.com account
+Please do not remove the fyretest1@gmail.com account.
+The salt in the database in real iterations would be hidden.
+We didn't get the time to move to a newer schema.

 ##### Contact Info
 | Name | Role | Phone Number |